Color DialogWhen changing color values of a color palette entry then this color dialog is used (see palette editor)

 On the top right you find the current color together with the color value when opening the dialog for easy comparison, color preset swatches and additional edit controls for each of the color models.

 Use the color presets to store colors you use often.
 Left click picks the color up, right click stores the color into the swatch.

-The color space edit controls let you either enter numeric values for each of the respective color model elements or you can use scrollbar or click on the color range previews to modify the current color.
+The color space edit controls let you either enter numeric values for each of the respective color model elements, or you can use scrollbar or click on the color fade previews to modify the current color.

 The web color edit field helps you to edit, copy and paste web color codes.

 Harmonies / ScalesThis area provides basic color harmonies based on modifications of Hue, Saturation or Brightness.
 They can help to find visually matching colors.
 Click on a color to select it.
 Use the right mouse button to copy the colors into the clipboard and paste them into the color palette editor.